Zero-phase digital filtering

 Note: The length of the input x must be more than three times the filter order, defined as max(length(b)-1,length(a)-1).

-y = filtfilt(SOS,G,x) zero-phase filters the data x using the second-order section (biquad) filter represented by the matrix SOS and scale values G. The matrix SOS is an L-by-6 matrix containing the L second-order sections.
-The matrix SOS must be of the form:
+y = filtfilt(SOS,G,x) zero-phase filters the data, x, using the second-order section (biquad) filter represented by the matrix SOS and scale values G. SOS is an L-by-6 matrix containing the L second-order sections.
+SOS must be of the form

 where each row are the coefficients of a biquad filter.
 The vector of filter scale values, G, must have a length between 1 and L + 1.

 Zero-phase filtering helps preserve features in the filtered time waveform exactly where those features occur in the unfiltered waveform.

 The QRS complex is an important feature in the ECG waveform beginning around time point 160 in this example.